Skip to main content

 If losses occur to a condo's common elements, you could be required to share in the costs of any repairs.
 This coverage will reimburse you for your share of those costs (up to a stated limit).

-The loss must be a result of an event that would be covered if it had occurred to your unit.
+The loss must result from an event that would be covered if it had occurred to your unit.

 Condominium Unit Coverage